ef-gy/analyticsd/README.md

 Have a look at the Google Analytics Admin panel to get this ID if you've misplaced yours.

-analyticsd will not fork to the background on its own.
-You could use nohup/& for this purpose, like so:
+analyticsd will not fork to the background by default.
+Use the --daemon flag for that.

-    # nohup analyticsd --tid UA-XXXXX-Y &
+    # analyticsd --tid UA-XXXXX-Y --daemon

 To launch the daemon at boot time, add a line like the previous to your /etc/rc.local - before any exit; instructions, if there are any.